Lee Mirecki incident

-Lee Mirecki was a 19-year-old United States Navy Seaman Recruit from Appleton, Wisconsin, who was killed by drowning during a "sharks and daisies" military rescue training exercise on March 2, 1988.
+Lee Mirecki was a 19-year-old United States Navy sailor from Appleton, Wisconsin, who was killed by drowning during a "sharks and daisies" military rescue training exercise on March 2, 1988.
 His death became a cause célèbre among those campaigning against bullying in military training regimes.
 As a result of his death a number of procedures and guidelines within the Navy's training programs were changed.
 He is cited by name in the Navy documentation supporting these changes.

 Background

 Mirecki completed boot camp from Orlando Florida company C246, but the events that led to his death began before his entry into SAR school when basic swimming tests showed his fear of water, which had been present since childhood.
 Subsequently questions arose as to whether he could pass the requirements to be a Rescue Swimmer, including Rescue Swimmer School (ARSS), which was developed to prepare recruits for retrieving downed aircraft carrier-based airmen under wartime conditions.
 Recruits must be in peak physical condition, and the course has a 50% attrition rate.

 As part of the ARSS program, which is held in Pensacola, recruits must successfully complete a drill known as sharks and daisies.
 In this drill, students swim in a circle with their hands behind their backs, equipped with flippers but no safety apparatus.
 Instructors take a (head) hold on the student and attempt to simulate panicking victims in need of rescue.
 A student failing to perform the release maneuver correctly is given additional instruction.

 RSS allowed for "drop on request" (DOR), which Mirecki had already done once, in February 1988, following failure to complete the "sharks and daisies" drill.
 There are questions to how he was allowed to return, but some believe RSS instructors may have reminded Mirecki that his DOR request would cost him his technical skill training and send him to the naval fleet as an undesignated seaman assigned to the ship's deck force.